PPAP Documentation Explained (PPAP Levels 1–5 with Examples)

 1. Design Records :

 The Organization shall have the design record of the product.
 A printed copy of the latest drawing needs to be provided.
-Drawing is provided by the customer when responsible for design.
+Drawing is provided by the customer when responsible for the design.

 2. Authorized Engineering Change Documents: